binguimath/binguimath.github.io/Course_2022_VOA.md

 5/9 Projective structures and uniqueness of connections; sewing and propagation of conformal blocks

-5/12 Sewing, propagation, and factorization of conformal blocks; tensor categories of VOA modules
+5/12 Factorization of conformal blocks; tensor categories of VOA modules